Daniel Boone High School (Tennessee)

 In 2008, the football field was named after long time head coach Ken Green.
-He had been coach for over 30 years.
+He had been coach for 29 years, from 1972 to 2001.

-Daniel Boone's current football coach is Vice Principal Jeremy Jenkins, who also coaches softball.
-Jeremy, a Boone graduate has made the playoffs two years in a row.
+Daniel Boone's current football coach is Jeremy Jenkins, who also coaches softball.
+Jeremy, a Boone graduate, has made the playoffs two years in a row.

 Annually, the football team plays David Crockett High School in the "Musket Bowl" game.
 The rivalry, which goes back 49 years, is played between the two high schools in Washington County, Tennessee.
 The winner receives a replica musket, and unlike trophies in collegiate season bowl games, the musket is traded back and forth every year.
-(Unless one team wins the game three times in a row, then the school keeps the musket and a new musket must be purchased) As of 2020, the standings heavily favor Daniel Boone at 37–13.
+(Unless one team wins the game three times in a row, then the school keeps the musket and a new musket must be purchased) As of 2023, the standings heavily favor Daniel Boone at 39–14.

 Daniel Boone High School's enrollment has been fairly steady for the last few years, remaining between 1,100 and 1,300 students.